priyadarshan/steckemacs/README.md

 When I write `fg` as a key combo it means you would have to press `f` and `g` at the same time.

 I only describe my custom key combinations currently.
-To learn the standard Emacs commands,
+To learn the standard Emacs commands, go through the Tutorial `C-h t`, use `C-S-h` or `M-x` to see/filter the available commands/shortcuts.

 **the list is not complete yet, work in progress**